stanford-cs149/asst2/README.md

 **Writeup (10 points)**
 - Please refer to the "Handin" section for more details.

-For each test, full performance points will be awarded for implementations within 20% of the provided reference implementation.
+For each test, full performance points will be awarded for implementations within 20% (part A) and 50% (part B) of the provided reference implementation.
 Performance points are only awarded for implementations that return correct answers.
 As stated before, we may also test the _correctness_ of your implementation using a wider set of workloads that we are not providing in the starter code.

 ## Handin ##